grafana/grafana/docs/sources/http_api/create-api-tokens-for-org.md

 # Create API tokens and dashboards for an organization

-Use the Grafana API to setup new Grafana organizations or to add dynamically generated dashboards to an existing organization.
+Use the Grafana API to set up new Grafana organizations or to add dynamically generated dashboards to an existing organization.

 ## Authentication